Orimulsion

 Orimulsion is a registered trademark name for a bitumen-based fuel that was developed for industrial use by Intevep, the Research and Development Affiliate of Petroleos de Venezuela SA (PDVSA), following earlier collaboration on oil emulsions with BP.

 Source of the bitumen

 Like coal and oil, bitumen occurs naturally and is obtained from the world's largest deposit in the Orinoco Belt in Venezuela.
-The deposit is estimated to be more than 1,300 billion barrels (190 billion m^{3}) of bitumen, an amount approximately equivalent to the world's estimated proven oil reserves.
+The deposit is estimated to be more than 1.3 trillion barrels (190 billion m^{3}) of bitumen, an amount approximately equivalent to the world's estimated proven oil reserves.

 Preparation

 Raw bitumen has an extremely high viscosity and specific gravity between 8 and 10 API gravity at ambient temperatures, making it unsuitable for direct use in conventional power stations.
-Orimulsion is produced by mixing the bitumen with approximately 30% fresh water and a small amount of surfactant.
-The resulting mixture behaves similarly to fuel oil.
-Recently, an alcohol-based surfactant has replaced the original phenol-based version, improving the transport properties of the fuel and eliminating the health concerns associated with the phenol group of surfactants.
+Orimulsion is produced by mixing the bitumen with approximately 30% fresh water and a small amount of an alcohol-based surfactant.
+Earlier versions used a phenol-based surfactant, which suffered from human health concerns while also delivering less efficient transport properties of the fuel.